Certification alert (updated 16 October 2020)

 Exporters should seek other sources of information on commercial specifications for fish and fish products imported into a particular country.

-For additional information on exporting fish and fish products and the requirement for export registration, please go to the Department of Agriculture, Water and the Environment website at
+For additional information on exporting fish and fish products and the requirement for export registration, please visit

 For additional information on Australian seafood trade and market access please visit